|If you have a Cloud account, click here.|

 - Under Agent type, select HIDDEN or REVEALED agent.

 - For the MSI Location, if your endpoints are able to access the internet, you can leave the URLs of the Agent locations to their default values.
 This will fetch the Agent from your local Teramind deployment.
 Alternatively, you can enter local URLs or network paths where the necessary Agent files (32 bit/64 bit/MSI) are located.
+If you are using a web location, use HTTP if you encounter any issue using a HTTPS connection.

 |If you have recently updated your On-Premise server, make sure to update the MSI Location links.
 Otherwise, it will install the old version of the agent.
 To learn how to get the latest MSI links see the Getting the MSI Package below.|